janissl/jsl-wiki/build_tools/sbt.md

     scalacOptions ++= Seq(
       "-language:implicitConversions", "-deprecation", "-unchecked",
-      "-encoding", "utf8",  // if you have "UTF-8" encoded literal strings in your source code "-release", "8"  // if the compilation must be preformed for a specific Java version which differs from the current one )
+      "-encoding", "utf8",  // if you have "UTF-8" encoded literal strings in your source code "-target:jvm-1.6", // if the compilation must be performed for a specific Java version which differs from the default one
+    )
   )
 ```